artefactory/scheduled-pipelines/README.md

 1. If not done already, compile the desired Vertex pipeline in a YAML file locally (instructions [here](https://cloud.google.com/vertex-ai/docs/pipelines/build-pipeline#compile_your_pipeline_into_a_yaml_file)).

-2. Execute the following command to create the configuration file `config/config.yaml`:
+2. Initialize the scheduled pipelines config file:

 ```bash
 make build_config
 ```

-3. Replace the values in the created configuration file  `config/config.yaml` with the values corresponding to your project.
+3. Replace the values in the created configuration file  `config/scheduled_pipelines_config` with the values corresponding to your project.

 4. Enable the required APIs by running the following command: